yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/network-ports.markdown

 # Overview

-GigaSpaces space and client components open different ports in various situations.
-The following list describes the different ports used by GigaSpaces and how these can be modified:
+XAP space and client components open different ports in various situations.
+The following list describes the different ports used by XAP and how these can be modified:

-{% refer %}Learn how to **[set GigaSpaces over a firewall](./network-over-firewall.html)**.{% endrefer %}
+{% refer %}Learn how to **[set XAP over a firewall](./network-over-firewall.html)**.{% endrefer %}

 {: .table .table-bordered}
 | Service | Description | Configuration Property| Default value |